otvoiski/Finances/README.md

-## Finances
+# Finances
 A simple finance administrator in .Net Core 3.1 and WPF

-## About
-This is only for amplifier my knowledge on WPF and C#

-## Install
+## Installation
+1. Download for windows x64 or x32
-1. Download and unzip the project
+2. Unzip the project
-3. Open
+3. Open Finances.exe

 ## Contributing